OpenSwitchNOS/openswitch-ops/tests/utilities/dhcp_relay_ft_test.md

 to the address of the DHCP relay in the client interface for the desired subnet. ex: 10.10.10.1
 4. Do not add option 82 information on original request.
 5. Using Sniffer validate ethernet packets going/coming from DHCP server.
 DHCP relay should add Option 82 to DHCP request to server appending remote ID the IP address of the multinetted interface.
+6. Verify that the DHCP relay option 82 statistcs are updated currectly.
-6. Verify Client recieves IP address.
+7. Verify Client recieves IP address.
-7. Delete the configured IP address and configure a new IP.
+8. Delete the configured IP address and configure a new IP.
-8. Verify in the successive request the new IP is used as remote ID.
+9. Verify in the successive request the new IP is used as remote ID.

 ### Test results criteria
 #### Test pass criteria